 Our approach is holistic, nurturing students’ cognitive development as well as their social-emotional wellness and their development as members of local and world communities.

 Like our elementary and middle schools, our high school implements the so-called spiral sequence, in which material is not presented as isolated blocks, but rather in an interwoven fashion at ever-increasing levels of complexity.
 This helps students draw connections across topics and disciplines.

 Our students learn how to learn, both individually and in groups.
 By high school, they are not just academically advanced, but are also extremely capable problem-solvers and communicators.
 By the time they finish tenth grade, they are more than ready to embark on the IB Diploma Programme.

 The advantages of the IB program continue into college.
-Studies have found that IB graduates perform better at the university level than their peers.
-IB students were also found to be better at coping with demanding workloads and managing their time.
+Studies have found that DP graduates perform better at the university level than their peers.
+DP students were also found to be better at coping with demanding workloads and managing their time.